deathbeds/pidgy/README.md

 ![Python package](https://github.com/deathbeds/pidgy/workflows/Python%20package/badge.svg)
 ![PyPI - Python Version](https://img.shields.io/pypi/pyversions/pidgy)

-`pidgy` combines ideas from literate programming and modern software practices to introduce markdown-forward python syntax.
-The result is are programs that focus equally literary and computational quality, what results are documents with rich intertextuality between natural language and programming languages.

-`pidgy` is an extension for the interactive python - `IPython` - shell and an `IPython` kernel.
+In `pidgy`, [Markdown] and natural languages are the primary syntax.
+All of the code objects are executed and tested in a full `IPython` interactive computing environment. `pidgy` is an extension for the interactive python - `IPython` - shell and an
+`IPython` kernel.
 It can be used when editting markdown documents and `jupyter` notebooks in `jupyterlab`.
 When `pidgy` is enabled:

 - Write code in `markdown`, indented and fenced are executed.